ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 ## CLI commands
 {: #devsecops-cli-commands}

 Although ServiceNow is documented, it is not supported by the default {{site.data.keyword.cloud_notm}} DevSecOps reference implementation.
-However, if you want to learn about using ServiceNow with the DevSecOps reference implementation, get help from {{site.data.keyword.cloud_notm}} development teams by joining us on [Slack](https://ic-devops-slack-invite.us-south.devops.cloud.ibm.com/){: external}.
 {: note}

 ## cocoa pull request commands